 A travel and food writer who has experienced over 70 countries and written for The Guardian, Australian Gourmet Traveller, Feast, Delicious, National Geographic Traveller, Conde Nast Traveller, Travel+Leisure Southeast Asia, DestinAsian, TIME, CNN, The Independent, The Telegraph, Sunday Times Travel Magazine, AFAR, Wanderlust, International Traveller, Get Lost, Four Seasons Magazine, Fah Thai, Sawasdee, and more, as well as authored more than 40 guidebooks for Lonely Planet, DK, Footprint, Rough Guides, Fodors, Thomas Cook, and AA Guides.

-2 thoughts on “Easy Olive Tapenade Recipe for the Traditional French Tapenade Recipe with Only 4 Ingredients”
+2 thoughts on “Easy Olive Tapenade Recipe for Traditional French Tapenade from Provence”

 1. It’s been so long since I’ve had tapenade!
 This was super as I can get fresh black Kalamata olives from our local Deli – they’re Greek, so they’re always good.
 I’d forgotten how great and versatile it is.
 I think I even remember a fish dish with tapenade?
 Thanks for the recipe – and the memories!5 stars